-The risk management of an activity is normally carried out by the visit leader and assistants with the support of EVCs as required.
-Risks are expected to be reduced to an acceptable level, but not necessarily eliminated.
+The risk management of an activity is normally carried out by visit leader and assistants with the support of EVCs as required.
+Risks are expected to be reduced to an acceptable or tolerable level, but not necessarily eliminated.
 Planning should achieve a rational balance between potential adverse risks and the intended benefits and outcomes of the activity.

 This appreciation of the benefits to be gained through participating provides objectivity to a decision that any residual risk (i.e. the risk remaining after control measures have been put in place) is 'acceptable'.
-HSE endorse this approach through their Sensible Health and Safety Management in Schools and advocate that it is important that young people are exposed to wellmanaged risks so that they learn how to manage risk for themselves.
+HSE endorse this approach through their 'Principles of Sensible Risk Management' and advocate that it is important that young people are exposed to well-managed risks so that they learn how to manage risk for themselves.